nhungoc1508/summer23-homework/homework/1--Type-Theory/HW-1-2--Inductive-Types.lagda.md

 ℕ⊎ℕ→ℤ (inl a) = pos a
 ℕ⊎ℕ→ℤ (inr b) = negsuc b
 ```
+-- ?
+My note starts
+ℤ→ℕ⊎ℕ : ℤ → ℕ ⊎ ℕ maps integers (ℤ) to the disjoint union of two copies of the
+natural numbers (ℕ ⊎ ℕ).
+It establishes a correspondence between integers and
+the disjoint union representation.
+* When the input is constructed using the pos constructor, the function extracts
+the natural number n and maps it to the left side of the disjoint union (inl n).
+This indicates that pos n corresponds to a positive integer represented by n.
+* When the input is constructed using the negsuc constructor, the function extracts
+the natural number n and maps it to the right side of the disjoint union (inr n).
+This indicates that negsuc n corresponds to a strictly negative integer represented by n.

+ℕ⊎ℕ→ℤ : ℕ ⊎ ℕ → ℤ performs the inverse operation.
+It maps the disjoint union of
+two copies of the natural numbers (ℕ ⊎ ℕ) back to integers (ℤ).
+* When the input is constructed using the inl constructor, representing the left
+side of the disjoint union (positive numbers), the function extracts the natural number
+a and constructs a positive integer using the pos constructor (pos a).
+* When the input is constructed using the inr constructor, representing the right
+side of the disjoint union (strictly negative numbers), the function extracts the
+natural number b and constructs a strictly negative integer using the
+negsuc constructor (negsuc b).
+-- ?
+My note ends

 We can define the various arithmetic operations of the
 integers.
 First, we need a few helper functions.
 This one negates a